A new exhibition examines the world through the photographic and digital works of internationally acclaimed Southeast and East Asian artists.

-The artists exhibited in State-less 無國界 are: Tiffany Chung (Vietnam/US), Tsui Kuang-Yu (Taiwan), Jess Lau (Hong Kong), Lo Lai Lai Natalie (Hong Kong), Donald Shek (UK), Wu Tsan-Cheng (Taiwan), Wang Wei (China/UK), Li Yongzheng (China), Law Yuk-Mui (Hong Kong), Robert Zhao Renhui (Singapore).
+The artists exhibited in State-less 無國界 were: Tiffany Chung (Vietnam/US), Tsui Kuang-Yu (Taiwan), Jess Lau (Hong Kong), Lo Lai Lai Natalie (Hong Kong), Donald Shek (UK), Wu Tsan-Cheng (Taiwan), Wang Wei (China/UK), Li Yongzheng (China), Law Yuk-Mui (Hong Kong), Robert Zhao Renhui (Singapore).

 Find out more about the themes explored in State-less 無國界 on the exhibition’s dedicated website.